arnold-dad-st/vite-auth/README.md

 sh ./run.sh

-To change API URL change the value of VITE_API_URL in .env file and re-run the app.
+To change API URL update the value of VITE_API_URL in .env file and re-run the app.